rwieruch/open-crowd-fund/README.md

 * `npm install`
 * `gatsby develop`
 * visit http://localhost:8000/ after you have setup Firebase and Stripe (see below)
-* modify funding configuration in *src/crowdFundingConfiguration.js*
-* modify funding content in *src/components/Content.js*

 ### Client-side Setup

 The client-side project is this project.
-You just need to provide your configurational information for it and fill in your own content for your own crowd funding project.
+You just need to provide your configurational information for it and fill in your own content for your own crowd funding project (read Customize).

-* provide Firebase Credentials (read Server-side Setup)
+* provide Firebase Credentials (read External Services Setup)
-* provide Stripe Credentials (read Server-side Setup)
+* provide Stripe Credentials (read External Services Setup)
 * optional: provide Google Analytics Key in *gatsby-config.js*

 ### External Services Setup